This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 What a Minnesota Cerebral Palsy Lawyer Can Do for You

-There are many reasons you may want to hire a lawyer for your family and your child after a cerebral palsy diagnosis.
-Perhaps the most important and pressing is to file a medical malpractice lawsuit against the physician or hospital you believe was negligent.
+There are many reasons to hire a lawyer for your family and your child after a cerebral palsy diagnosis.
+Perhaps the most important and pressing is to file a medical malpractice lawsuit against the healthcare provider you believe was negligent.

-For the best chance of winning you need a Minnesota cerebral palsy lawyer who specializes in medical malpractice and birth injury cases.
+For the best chance of winning your case, you need a Minnesota cerebral palsy lawyer who specializes in medical malpractice and birth injury cases.
 They have specialized knowledge and experience working with similar clients.

-If your child suffers from discrimination or is denied access or an appropriate education, a lawyer specializing in disability rights in Minnesota can help you get justice.
+If your child suffers from discrimination or is denied access or appropriate education, a lawyer specializing in disability rights in Minnesota can help you get justice.

 How to Find the Right Lawyer for Your Child

 When looking for a Minnesota cerebral palsy lawyer, don’t settle for just any malpractice lawyer.
 You need someone who works with parents like you.

 If you know other parents of disabled children, ask for referrals.
 They may have a lawyer that has been a great advocate.
-Or, turn to local community and state groups that serve the disabled community.
+Or turn to the local community and state groups that serve the disabled community.

 Minnesota Medical Malpractice Laws

-In Minnesota, you must also file a certificate of merit before you can start a lawsuit.
-You will need your lawyer to provide a qualified medical expert to signs this certificate that states your case is valid and not frivolous.
+In Minnesota, you must also submit a certificate of merit before starting a lawsuit.
+You will need your lawyer to provide a qualified medical expert to sign this certificate that states your case is valid and not frivolous.

 There is no limit to how much you can ask for in terms of intangible costs like pain or suffering.
 Many other states limit it.

 Disability Rights and Laws

 These laws ensure that your child has equal opportunity and access to public places and receives a free and appropriate public education.

-States also have disability and civil rights laws that may be invoked to protect your child and ensure a fair education, appropriate interventions and services, and equal access.
+States also have disability and civil rights laws that may be invoked to protect your child and ensure a good education, appropriate interventions and services, and equal access.

 Minnesota Cerebral Palsy and Birth Injury Cases

 To get an idea of how the right Minnesota cerebral palsy lawyer can help you or your child, consider past cases won by lawyers in the state.
-They include the case of a family suing Regions Hospital in St. Paul.
+One case includes a family that sued Regions Hospital in St. Paul.

 The jury agreed that the midwife was negligent in ignoring the fact that her baby was unusually large.
-During the birth the midwife used excessive force to deliver the baby, and this resulted in torn nerves and disabilities in his arms.
+During the birth, the midwife used excessive force to deliver the baby, resulting in torn nerves and disabilities in his arms.

-A Minnesota cerebral palsy lawyer can help you decide if you have a case and guide you through the process of filing and following through with this important lawsuit.
+A Minnesota cerebral palsy lawyer can help you decide if you have a claim and guide you through the process of filing and following through with this necessary lawsuit.